Reasons Same-Sex Couples Can Benefit From Estate Planning

-Same sex couples face many challenges with estate planning.
+Same-sex couples face many challenges with estate planning.
 Family issues and differing laws between states can make the process of planning more complicated.
 To protect assets, members of the LGBTQ+ community must go through extra steps to establish an estate plan.
 Consider the following to make sure your wishes are followed.
 Keep in mind, the tips below are recommendations.
-You should always discuss the complexities of estate planning with an advisor or other financial professional.
+It would be best always to discuss the complexities of estate planning with an advisor or other financial professional.

 Consideration #1: States and The Benefits of Marriage

-Beyond the cultural and celebratory factors of marriage, other logistical benefits can vary by state.
+Beyond marriage's cultural and celebratory factors, other logistical benefits can vary by state.
 Those benefits that can impact estate planning include:2

-- Filing joint or separate status: This can create possible tax breaks which can help couples accumulate wealth over time.
+- Filing joint or separate status: This can create possible tax breaks that help couples accumulate wealth over time.

 - Access to unlimited marital deduction: allows married couples to make unlimited interspousal transfers of property without incurring a tax, either during their lifetimes or after their deaths.

 Consideration #2: Establishing a Will and Distributing Assets